confooca/yul2020-slides/CONTRIBUTING.md

    Slides: `presentation_name-author-name.pdf`  Please create a pdf version of your slides.
 In the rare case your slides can't be made into a PDF, you can include a link to the slides instead.

-   Demos: `presentation_name-author_name.zip`  Please create a zip file of your code samples if any.
+   Demos: `presentation_name-author_name.zip`  Please link to GitHub, GitLab, BitBucket, or a location for your source code.
+If your source code doesn't live online, please create a zip file of your code samples.

    For example, Yann Larrivee is giving a presentation titled "Our Amazing Presenters" to be delivered on Feb 31.
 He has slides but no demos.
 So his presentation file will be `our_amazing_presenters-yann_larrivee.pdf` and be placed in the `2020-02-31` folder.